 Prolotherapy causes mild to moderate pain.
-Sedation, and sometimes anesthesia, is necessary in order to perform the procedure properly and with minimal pain to your pet.
+Sedation, and sometimes anesthesia, is necessary in order to perform the procedure properly and with minimal pain for your pet.

 How long does it take?

 The procedure takes approximately 30-45 minutes.
-It is an outpatient procedure, however, since sedation is necessary, your pet will need to spend the day with us.
+Prolotherapy is an outpatient procedure.
+However, since sedation is necessary, your pet will need to spend the day with us.

 How many treatments are necessary?

-A minimum of three visits, but it varies from patient to patient.
+A minimum of three visits are necessary, but it varies from patient to patient.
 A physical exam of the joint will be done at each visit to check for progress.

 Is it safe?

 Although small, infection is a risk anytime you give an injection.
-Great care is taken during the procedure to ensure everything is as sterile as possible.
+Dr. Damron takes great care during the procedure to ensure everything is as sterile as possible.
 For precaution, we usually put our patients on a short course of antibiotics.

 What about exercise?

 Although sometimes challenging, it is necessary to keep your dog calm during therapy.
 Until the ligament is healed completely, the risk of tearing it through should be kept to a minimum.
 Leash walking may be necessary.
-Jumping up and down from furniture and excessive stairs are also discouraged.
+Jumping up and down from furniture and excessive stair climbing are also discouraged.
 After several visits and treatment is complete, your pet may slowly return to normal activity.

 Can I give my pet pain relievers to alleviate the pain?

 No. The purpose of these prolotherapy sessions is to generate pain so the body will heal itself.
 Pain relievers block the body’s natural healing mechanisms from doing their job.
-Ice packs may be used if necessary.
+Ice packs help alleviate pain and swelling.

 Obesity is often plays a role in CCL injuries.
 Weight loss is another great way to alleviate pain if your animal falls into this category.